 SPECIAL JOB REQUIREMENT

-- Must possess a valid State of Arizona Driver's License at the start of employment and maintain said license while employed in this position.
+Must possess a valid driver's license for operation of motor vehicles on Arizona roads at the start of employment and maintain said license while employed in this position.

 Knowledge, Skills & Abilities